born2bemedia/bizorax/src/lib/policies/terms-and-conditions.md

 - Website designs, graphics, and text.
 - Audio, video, and other multimedia elements

-2. These materials (collectively referred to as “Content”) and our trademarks, service marks, and logos (“Marks”) are protected by applicable intellectual property laws worldwide.
+2. These materials (collectively referred to as “Content”) and our trademarks, service marks, and logos (“Marks”) are protected by applicable intellectual property laws in the United Kingdom and worldwide.

 ### Your Permitted Use of Our Content